jakofranko/hero/_posts/2015-12-11-version-plan.md

 * Screen support for multiple displays
 * Ability for our player to walk around in a generated city stitched together from lots
 * Abstraction of some player things to it's own player class?
+* Scraping out some residual mechanics from cave-quest
+  * Remove hunger mechanic